paulkn/esar/src/pages/index.md

 ---
 ## Overcoming and saying ‘yes’ to Jesus

-_Would she, could she dare to rise again?_
+_Would she, could she dare to rise?_

-_Shame kept her silent, and fear that she would never be protected again had paralyzed her.
-It did not make any sense - why her and why so much pain?_

 ### What was she really up against?
-Was the enemy trying to steal her very destiny?

 _Was she going to be that warrior she had dreamed about?
 Armor on, sword in hand, unafraid of anything..._

-_Was she going to hold on to the word of God in her heart, the things He had spoken to her, and the dreams and visions He had given her?_
+_Was she going to hold on to the WORD of God in her heart, the things He had spoken to her, and the dreams and visions He had given her?_

 ### How could she say yes and rise?